hihiz20/nova-american-diet/README.md

 ## Research Questions
 **NOVA Classification**
 - Which NOVA classification has the most unique food product?
-- Which food categories dominate the US market?
-- What are the most popular American food category and what NOVA classification does it stand in?
+- What are the most popular American food category that dominate the US and what NOVA classification does it stand in?
 - How many total unique product does each NOVA classification have?

 **Ingredients and Consumer Awareness**